damonitor/damo/USAGE.md

 `damo report damon` shows the current or recorded status of DAMON.
 It gets snapshot of the current status of DAMON and shows it by default.
-Users can use `--input_file` option to show the `damo record`-recorded DAMON status file as the source.
+Users can use `--input_file` option to show the `damo record`-recorded DAMON status file or `damo args damon`-generated DAMON parameters as the source.

 It shows every kdamond with the parameters that applied to it, running status (`on` or `off`), and DAMOS schemes status including their statistics and